hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 we have no control over the performance or sophistication of a remote party, and the comm channels we use may be very limited.
 It is thus quite adequate for interoperability testing.

+Multiple adapters will be shipped with `agtest`.
+Mostly, they should work out of the box.
+However, some agent authors may

 ### Asking for Action